unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 - Gardeners who manage both indoor and outdoor plants can benefit from the app’s ability to provide tailored watering schedules based on the environment.

-By combining a user-friendly web interface with powerful AI-driven plant identification and care recommendations, "MyPlant" serves as a comprehensive tool for plant enthusiasts, new plant owners, educators, and professionals alike.
+By combining a user-friendly web interface with powerful AI-driven plant identification and care recommendations, "PlantAI" serves as a comprehensive tool for plant enthusiasts, new plant owners, educators, and professionals alike.

 Here you should explain: